zivtech/Bodiless-JS/packages/bodiless-documentation/doc/About/CreatingBodilessComponents.md

 > Notice the use of the `useFormUI()` hook.
 The Bodiless-JS admin UI is designed to be theme-able.
 Themers can provide their own styled versions of all UI elements.
-Here we simply retrieve the elements we need.
-For example, `ComponentFormTextArea` is nothing more than a themed version of the native [TextArea](https://joepuzzo.github.io/informed/?path=/story/inputs--text-area) input from Informed. `useFormUI()` will return such styled versions of all native Informed inputs (pending [#336](https://github.com/johnsonandjohnson/Bodiless-JS/issues/336))
+Here we simply retrieve the styled elements we need.
+For example, `ComponentFormTextArea` is nothing more than a styled version of the native [TextArea](https://joepuzzo.github.io/informed/?path=/story/inputs--text-area) input from Informed. `useFormUI()` will return such styled versions of all native Informed inputs (pending [#336](https://github.com/johnsonandjohnson/Bodiless-JS/issues/336))